anujnag/Live-Video-Multistreamer-With-Chat-Rooms/README.md

 # How To Run

-1) Open two terminals
+1) Open three terminals

 2) Terminal 1

+$ bash authenticate.sh

+   Terminal 2

 $ bash video.sh

-   Terminal 2
+   Terminal 3

 $ bash chat.sh

-Video will be streamed on &lt;your-IP&gt;:5001 OR localhost:5001
+Video will be streamed on &lt;your-IP&gt;:5000 OR localhost:5000